Skip to main content

 Activities Transport

-The activities department of LTSU may have a high potential for C02 emissions due to the attendance of events by our clubs and societies.
+The Activities department of LTSU may have a high potential for C02 emissions due to the attendance of events by our clubs and societies.
 Our sports clubs have to travel around the United Kingdom on Wednesdays to play fixtures in various leagues against other universities.
 Previously, they were using coaches with larger seat numbers than necessary, so to amend this, our clubs should have the right coach size this year to reduce our carbon emission on coaches that are not necessary; we are also encouraging our students to use public transport and car-share when and wherever possible.
 From a financial aspect, this also makes it cheaper for our clubs and societies.
 Furthermore, the C02 would be much more significant if they travelled individually to these events.
 Therefore, encouraging these more environmentally friendly alternatives is a way for LTSU to reduce the carbon emissions being created from activities.

-Lack of community engagement
+Lack of Community Engagement

 With a small student population, we only have a limited number of students actively engaged with sustainability.
 Although this may not seem like a negative output, we cannot make an active change without strong input from our students.
 That is why we are not just focusing on quality over quantity this year.
 Still, we are working to improve sustainability education to prove that sustainability is a part of everything we do.
 Our focus for improving community engagement this year is the snowball effect.
 We are training our various student leader communities on the importance of sustainability and how to implement sustainability into their lives so that these leaders can go forth and inform and influence other students to also consider sustainability in their day-to-day lives so that together, we can become more sustainable as a community.